pathable/meteor-galaxy-auto-scaling/README.md

 [![All Contributors](https://img.shields.io/badge/all_contributors-2-orange.svg?style=flat-square
 )](#contributors)

+⚠️ Important: we are already using it in production for at least two months but please monitor your containers to be sure everything is behaving as expected and please report any issue. ⚠️

 ## Features
 - Monitoring: reads Galaxy and Meteor APM metrics
 - Alerts: reports containers and apps not running as expected